Best AEO Platforms 2026

 AthenaHQ

-AthenaHQ ($295/mo self-serve, $95/mo on annual billing) is a Y Combinator-backed AEO platform focused on research intelligence and citation prediction.
-As of May 2026, it tracks 9 AI search engines on self-serve, making it one of the widest monitoring footprints available without an enterprise contract.
+AthenaHQ (free Essential, $295/mo Starter, custom Enterprise) is a Y Combinator-backed AEO platform focused on research intelligence and citation prediction.
+As of July 2026, it tracks 9 models on paid tiers (5 on the free plan), making it one of the widest monitoring footprints available without an enterprise contract.

 Best for: Teams with existing content resources that want predictive intelligence on which changes will move citation metrics.